koltrakak-learning-repos/CV_learning_repo/image_formation_and_acquisition/image_digitization.md

 why do we use twixe as many green pixels?
 - this better matches how humans perceive colors (perceived brightness is more dependant on the green)

+This approach has a disadvantage
+- the spacial resolution of the color sensor is less than the resolution of a grayscale sensor
+- i don't have 3*W*H pixels because many of them are obtained through interpolation